czh-rot/SmartPIR/README.md

 ```

 - **/host/**: Contains the code responsible for coordinating tasks between the CPU and SmartSSD, including system-level orchestration.
-- **/kernel/**: Implements the BFV (Brakerski-Fan-Vaikuntanathan) cryptographic kernel on FPGA using High-Level Synthesis (HLS) to accelerate encryption and decryption operations.
+- **/kernel/**: Implements the BFV (Brakerski-Fan-Vaikuntanathan) cryptographic kernel on FPGA using High-Level Synthesis (HLS) to accelerate Homomorphic operations.

 ------